The Adventures of Pinocchio: Plot

-As soon as Geppetto carves Pinocchio's nose, it begins to grow.

 In Tuscany, Italy, a carpenter named Master Antonio finds a log that he plans to carve into a table leg.
-However, after being frightened when the log cries out, he gives it to his neighbor Geppetto who wants to carve a puppet from it and make a living as a traveling puppeteer.
+However, after being frightened when the log cries out, he gives it to his neighbour Geppetto who wants to carve a puppet from it and make a living as a travelling puppeteer.
 He carves a boy and names him "Pinocchio".
 Once the puppet is finished and Geppetto teaches him to walk, Pinocchio runs out the door and into the town, where he is caught by a Carabiniere, who assumes Pinocchio has been mistreated and imprisons Geppetto.

-Pinocchio throws a hammer at the talking cricket.

-Left alone, Pinocchio heads back to Geppetto's house to get something to eat, where a talking cricket warns him of the perils of disobedience and laziness.
+Left alone, Pinocchio heads back to Geppetto's house where he meets a talking cricket, who warns him of the perils of disobedience and laziness.
 After being called a wooden head, in retaliation, Pinocchio throws a hammer at the cricket, accidentally killing it.
 Pinocchio gets hungry and tries to fry an egg, but a chick hatches from the egg and leaves to find food.
-He knocks on a neighbor's door, but they fear he is pulling a prank and dump water on him.
+He knocks on a neighbour's door, but they fear he is pulling a prank and dump water on him.
 Cold and wet, Pinocchio goes home and lies down on a stove, and upon waking he finds his feet have burned off.
 Luckily, Geppetto is released from prison, gives Pinocchio three pears to eat for breakfast, and makes him a new pair of feet.
 In gratitude, he promises to attend school and Geppetto makes him a suit of clothing consisting of a dress made of flowered paper, tree bark shoes, and a cap made of dough, and sells his only coat to buy him a spelling book.

-Geppetto is released from prison and makes Pinocchio a new pair of feet.